centreon/centreon-documentation/versioned_docs/version-24.04/administration/postfix.md

 This page gives you an example of a possible configuration.
 Refer to the [official Postfix documentation](https://www.postfix.org/BASIC_CONFIGURATION_README.html) for more information.

-If your operating system is RHEL or Oracle Linux, Postfix is already installed.
+On some distributions, Postfix may already be installed.

 Notification commands are executed by the poller that monitors the resource, so you need to configure the mail relay on all pollers.